faresbs/personal_blog/_posts/2017-01-02-how-to-count.md

-# _posts/2024-01-01-my-first-post.md
 ---
+layout: post
 title:  "Teaching a model how to count with Logistic regression"
 date:   2017-01-02
+categories: Machine learning
 ---

 ##### Requirements :